Zillow’s AI Move for Agents in 2026

 You can:

-Create educational guides for buyers and sellers
+Create educational guides for buyers and sellers.

-Build structured blog libraries
+Build structured blog libraries.

-Develop an FAQ that answers real questions
+Develop an FAQ that answers real questions.

-Use video and audio to explain processes clearly
+Use video and audio to explain processes clearly.

-Make your expertise searchable and conversational
+Make your expertise searchable and conversational.

 Buyers want clarity.
 If you become the clearest voice in your market, you win.

-The Real Takeaway
+The Real Takeaway for 2026

 Zillow’s AI-powered guide is a signal.
 Consumers expect interactive education.
 They expect immediate answers.
 They expect clarity before commitment.